Capitol rioter Evan Neumann applies for asylum in Belarus, says local media

 The Belarusian Foreign Ministry could not be reached for comment.

-Both Belarus President Alexander Lukashenko and his close ally Russian President Vladimir Putin have frequently referenced the Capitol riot, calling the prosecution of those involved an example of “double standards” by the United States because it frequently criticizes crackdowns on anti-government protests abroad.
+Both Belarusian President Alexander Lukashenko and his close ally Russian President Vladimir Putin have frequently referenced the Capitol riot, calling the prosecution of those involved an example of “double standards” by the United States because it frequently criticizes crackdowns on anti-government protests abroad.

-When mass protests broke out across Belarus last year over the presidential election, which the international community has widely denounced as rigged, thousands of demonstrators were brutally beaten by police and arrested.
+When mass protests broke out across Belarus last year over its presidential election, which the international community has widely denounced as rigged, thousands of demonstrators were brutally beaten by police and arrested.
 Many said they were tortured in prison.

 But Neumann could be welcomed in Belarus as part of the regime’s anti-Western propaganda.
 Lukashenko, who has been in power since 1994, has said last year’s opposition movement was stoked by the United States to unseat him.